-Considering the difficulty of getting paint in Cuba, it is surprising to find a vibrant street art scene, particularly in La Habana.
-Murals by local and international artists adorn the crumbling remains of buildings in the old quarter, showcasing various styles and an abundance of talent.
-Take a walk with me down the streets of the Caribbean island and explore the Cuban street art within.
+Considering the difficulty of getting paint in Cuba, it is surprising to find a vibrant street art scene, particularly in Havana.
+Murals by local and international artists adorn the crumbling remains of walls and buildings, showcasing various styles and an abundance of talent.
+Take a walk with me down the streets of the Caribbean island and explore Cuba’s street art scene.

 The following pictures are from Callejón de Hamel an alleyway of art created by Camaguey born painter, muralist and sculptor Salvador González Escalona.
 The alley began in 1990 where he created murals and sculptures from the limited paint and resources available.
 Salvador’s art is an expression of Afro-Cuban culture and history.